Omnistac/zedux/docs/overview.md

 - [Processors](/docs/guides/theProcessorLayer.md) process specific actions, performing side effects like ajax requests and setting timeouts.

-- Action namespacing is considered necessary and [is facilitated](/docs/api/act.namespace.md) (e.g. Zedux favors `todos/create` over `CREATE_TODO` name collision nastiness).
+- Action namespacing is considered necessary and [is facilitated](/docs/api/act.namespace.md) (e.g. Zedux favors `todos/add` over `ADD_TODO` name collision nastiness).

-- Enforces a slightly modified version of Flux Standard Actions.
-See the [meta chains guide](/docs/guides/metaChains.md).

 ## Multiple stores

 Zedux conforms to the Redux philosophy that a single store contains the state of the entire application.
 But it doesn't conform to the philosophy that there should only be one store.
 Zedux actually encourages that self-contained pieces of state be housed in their own store.
-This allows for massive performance optimizations and better modularization.
+This allows for massive performance optimizations and better encapsulation.

 **But** there should only be one **root** store.
-All other stores should find themselves somewhere in the hierarchy descriptor of another store.
+All other stores should find themselves somewhere in the [hierarchy descriptor](/docs/types/HierarchyDescriptor.md) of another store.

 ## Why does it try to do so much?

 It really doesn't.
 Really.
-But that's me dodging the question.
+But we dodge the question.

 Zedux offers a high-level api and performance optimizations through the roof.
 It does this so that apps of all sizes, from very small to gigantic, will be able to use it comfortably.